alzweidi/qm3d/usage/concepts.md

 In plain words: Set the direction and speed the blob travels.

 Amplitude: Linear scale of the packet you add (superposes with what’s already there).
-The norm isn’t force‑normalised after each add.
-The CAP can drain total probability.
+The wavefunction is renormalised after each packet add.
+The CAP can drain total probability over time when enabled.

 In plain words: How strong the new blob is.
 Adding many blobs stacks them.
 The sponge can slowly fade them.